hengmhs/smolknight/README.md

 Logo generated with miniwi font from patorjk.com

+# About

+A quick & simple single-player chess puzzle game where you use a lone knight to clear the level of enemy pawns before they reach the 8th row of the board.

+Each level takes less than a minute!

 # Usage

-To play, open this folder in the terminal and input the command python3 game.py
+To play, open this folder in the terminal and input the command:
+    python3 game.py

 # Screenshots